-Figure 2.
-Measurement boundary of a constant speed fan

 Figure 3.
+Measurement boundary of a constant-speed fan

+Figure 4.
 Measurement boundary of a fan with a VFD

-The measurement strategy for this system is determined by whether the fan is operated at a single speed or modulated with a VFD.

-Figure 4 illustrates a decision tree that can be used to identify which measurement strategy to apply to a specific system, based on its configuration and components.
+The measurement strategy for this system is determined by whether the supply fan operates at a fixed speed (single-speed or two-speed) or is modulated continuously to satisfy the loads being served.
+Figure 5 illustrates a decision tree that can be used to identify which measurement strategy to apply to a specific system, based on its configuration and components.